 What causes plagiocephaly?

 Cranial asymmetries can be caused by a number of factors that can occur before, during and after birth.
 Learn more.

 Starting at 3 months of age, as part of a well-child exam your child’s pediatrician will measure your child’s head and check for cranial symmetry.
 If there is an asymmetry of 8mm or more, your child needs to be examined by a certified orthotist, who will offer treatment options and track progress.

 How is plagiocephaly treated?

-Plagiocephaly can be treated with repositioning techniques, sleep cradling, tummy time, or a corrective helmet such as the Boston Band.
+Plagiocephaly can be treated with repositioning techniques, sleep cradling, tummy time, the Perfect Noggin infant sleep surface, or a corrective helmet such as the Boston Band.
 Learn more.

 If my baby has been diagnosed with plagiocephaly, are there any concerns if we don't move forward with treatment?